Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 CWE-404:Improper Resource Shutdown or Release

-When a resource is created or allocated, the developer is responsible for properly releasing the resource as well as accounting for all potential paths of expiration or invalidation, such as a set period or revocation.
+When a resource is created or allocated, the developer is responsible for properly releasing the resource and accounting for all potential paths of expiration or invalidation, such as a set period or revocation.

-Most unreleased resource issues result in general software reliability problems, but if an attacker can intentionally trigger a resource leak, the attacker might be able to launch a denial of service attack by depleting the resource pool.
+Most unreleased resource issues result in general software reliability problems.
+Still, if an attacker can intentionally trigger a resource leak, the attacker might be able to launch a denial of service attack by depleting the resource pool.

 C#